SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/README.md

 This lab is only the beginning.
 In the coming months, I plan to:

 - Expand into more Microsoft 365 & Azure administration labs
 - Explore Intune policies and Autopilot deployment
-- Start practicing mock tickets using Jira/ServiceNow
 - Pursue the **MD-102** and **AZ-900** certifications

 ---